Appointment New Patient Appointment or 214-645-8300

 The surgeons at our seven centers strive to completely remove each tumor.
 In cases where complete removal with surgery is not possible, we work with colleagues in radiation oncology and neuro-oncology to determine whether the tumor might be controlled with targeted radiation or chemotherapy.
 Our goal is to restore normal, productive lives to as many patients as possible.

-As an academic medical center, we provide an active clinical trials program that gives eligible patients access brain tumor treatments that may not be available at other health care centers.
+As an academic medical center, we provide an active clinical trials program that gives eligible patients access to brain tumor treatments that may not be available at other health care centers.
 Our providers can help patients determine if they are eligible to participate in a study.
 See current brain tumor clinical trials.

 Physicians and surgeons directly involved in the treatment of brain and pituitary tumors are supported by colleagues in the disciplines of neuroradiology, neuropathology, neuropsychology, and physical medicine and rehabilitation, and by a large team of experienced nurses, nurse practitioners, and physician assistants.
 Everyone involved in this effort shares the goal of providing the best outcome possible for each patient.